j-mendez/polyglot-starter/README.md

 ### Docker

 make sure to have [docker](https://docs.docker.com/get-docker) and [compose](https://docs.docker.com/compose/install) installed.
 The docker image is using a slim alpine build.
-On intial container start, its safe to ignore `/usr/lib/libstdc++.so.6` on the alpine image.
+On intial container start, its safe to ignore the log output /usr/lib/libstdc++.so.6 on the alpine image.

 1. `docker-compose up`